Know Your Lore: The fate of Sylvanas Windrunner

 For all we know, as soon as it looks like N’Zoth’s going down, Sylvanas is going to show up and use that empty blade of hers to draw the essence of the Old Gods in, and then she’ll have the power to raise legions of Undead to serve her.
 Now truly a Lich Queen, she tells the living to enjoy what little time remains to them, and rips a hole straight to the Shadowlands.
 She begins preparing to turn Azeroth into the world of Undead that Arthas once thought would be the only means to defeating the Legion, only this time it’s the Old Gods she intends to destroy with her numberless waves of the dead.

-Whatever Sylvanas’ role in patch 8.3 is, and whoever ends up as the ultimate boss of this expansion, it’s an extremely premature idea that we’re going to kill Sylvanas, or even that she’ll be defeated at all this expansion.
+Whatever Sylvanas’ role in is patch 8.2.5 as the War Campaign concludes, or even patch 8.3 — and whoever ends up as the ultimate boss of this expansion — it’s an extremely premature idea that we’re going to kill Sylvanas, or even that she’ll be defeated at all this expansion.
 There is no reason to believe she’ll even lose, much less die.

-But assume for a moment that patch 8.3 is about the Horde/Alliance conflict, and that Sylvanas is defeated.
+But assume for a moment that Sylvanas is defeated.
 What would happen?

 Between different options